 - Inpatient drug rehab treatment.
 Also known as residential because the client stays at a treatment center 24-7 with medical services available (though not necessarily on-site) so their health and behavior can be monitored.
 Food, recreation, therapy, and a bed are provided on-site for up to 90 days at a time.

 - Luxury rehab.
 A type of high-end rehab facility which has better accommodations, food, views, and even virtual offices so that business owners and executives can continue to work so long as it does not interfere with their therapy and recovery.

-What to Expect During Inpatient Drug Rehab in Santa Ana, California
+Inpatient Drug Rehab in Santa Ana, California

 All inpatient treatment begins with the intake process, the initial screening, and assessment as the client checks into rehab.
 This is when the client’s substance use disorder is evaluated and the individualized course of treatment is planned.

 - Detoxification.
 If the client is still actively using substances at the time they enter rehab, a medically monitored detox may be needed (in rare cases, withdrawal can be fatal) before they begin inpatient treatment.

 - Behavioral therapies.
 Cognitive-behavioral therapy and related types of talk or psychotherapy help people with SUDs ignore or transform negative thoughts and learn healthier coping behaviors.
 Similar or related therapies include dialectical behavior therapy, rational emotive behavior therapy, motivational interviewing, contingency management, and the Matrix Model.

 - Medication-Assisted Treatment (MAT).
 The use of drugs plus therapy and counseling to treat substance use disorders.
 This can involve narcotic replacement therapy (NRT) while the client undergoes rehab.
 The use of methadone or buprenorphine (Suboxone) can manage withdrawal from opioids and maintain sobriety without the opioid high or rush.
 Other forms of MAT include: